jimasp/behave-vsc/README.md

 ### Q&A
 - Why am I not seeing any exceptions while debugging?
 Do you have the appropriate breakpoint settings in vs code, e.g. do you have "Raised Exceptions" etc. turned off?
 - How do I clear test results?
 This isn't that obvious in vscode atm.
 You have to click the ellipsis `...` at the top of the test side bar and then click "Clear all results".
 - When will this extension have a release version?
 When I have time and the code is stable.
-At the moment the code is subject to big rewrites/refactoring.
+At the moment the code is subject to rewrites/refactoring.

 ---
 ## Known issues and limitations

 - "Go to Step" context menu doesn't always work or match correctly and never will.
 This is because there are a lot of ways to specify step matching and parameters in behave - parse; re; cfparse, and we would have to recreate these matching algorithms exactly.
 - "Go to step" context menu will only find steps that are in `.py` files in a folder called `steps` that is in your features folder (e.g. if you import steps in python from a steps library folder external to your features folder it won't find them).
+- Test side bar refresh button is duplicated if more than one test extension is active e.g. pytest tests, (this isn't really an issue as such, you may actually prefer it.
+MS have a [fix](https://github.com/microsoft/vscode/issues/139737), but it requires _other_ test extensions authors to update their code (this extension has applied the fix).
 - Parallel test runs add up durations, making it look like they took longer than they actually did.
 - Running debug against _multiple_ test targets at once starts a fresh debug session for each test.
 This can cause some minor UI side effects like having to click debug stop button multiple times.
 (If for some reason you _regularly_ debug multiple behave test targets at once, you may wish to map a keyboard shortcut for debug stop, the default is Shift+F5.)
-- Test side bar refresh button is duplicated if more than one test extension is active e.g. pytest tests, (this isn't really an issue as such, you may actually prefer it.
-MS have a [fix](https://github.com/microsoft/vscode/issues/139737), but it requires _other_ test extensions authors to update their code (this extension has applied the fix).
 - In order to ensure that the output is parseable and consistent, the internally executed behave command must add extra parameters to override any configured settings that may affect behave output.

 ---